geoffrey-bi-analyst/Retail-Analytics-dbt-CLV/README.md

 ⭐ **If you find this project valuable, please star it on GitHub!** ⭐

-*Built with ☁️ by Geoffrey | Data Analytics Engineer*
+*Built with☁️ by Geoffrey Kenga| Business Intelligence Data Analytics Engineer*

 </div>